wso2/choreo-samples/shopify-new-customers-to-hubspot-contact/readme.md

-Use template (Shopify New Customers to HubSpot Create/Update Contact) to add new Shopify customers as contacts on HubSpot.
+# Shopify New Customers to HubSpot Create/Update Contact
 ## Use case
-At the execution of this template, all the new customers in Shopify within a particular day will be added to your HubSpot account as new contacts.
+At the execution of this sample, all the new customers in Shopify within a particular day will be added to your HubSpot account as new contacts.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/shopify_new_customers_to_hubspot_contact <newProjectName>`
 * Shopify account
 * HubSpot account